-On their way through the city, he made one more stop.
-Pulling the cart over to a sewer grate, he lay on his stomach, stretched his arm into the dark hole and drew out her wedding band.
-He wiped it clean and picked up her left hand, poising the ring near her finger, his eyes asking a question.
-She held her breath and turned a liquid gaze his way.
-She let herself sink into his longing eyes and gently nodded.
+On their way through the city, he pulled the cart over to a sewer grate and made one more stop.
+Laying on his stomach, he stretched his arm into the drain’s dark hole and drew out her wedding band.
+He wiped it clean, picked up her left hand and poised the ring near her finger, his eyes asking a question.
+She turned a liquid gaze his way and let herself sink into his longing eyes.
+Breathless, she nodded.

-Her husband threw his head back and loosed such a whoop, doves exploded from the plaza in a thundering cloud.
-Eyes streaming, he turned his face to hers.
+Her husband threw his head back, trumpeting his delight and doves exploded from the plaza in a thundering cloud.
+Eyes streaming, he turned back to her.
 With a joy that melted mountains, he slid the ring home.